lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 If you want to search all data in your bucket for new samples instead of only newly added data, then set `datasource.process_all=True` in your docker run command.
-This has the same effect as creating a new Lightly dataset and running the worker from scratch on the full dataset.
+This has the same effect as creating a new Lightly dataset and running the Lightly Worker from scratch on the full dataset.
 We process all data instead of only the newly added ones.